DianaCarolinaVergara/SNPs_pipeline/README.md

 # Phylogeny Construction with SNPs

-Better explanaitions in our wiki:
+Better explanaitions in our **wiki**:
 [Wiki](https://github.com/DianaCarolinaVergara/SNPs_pipeline/wiki)

 Or the R Markdown with all the commands >[file](github.com/DianaCarolinaVergara/SNPs_pipeline/blob/master/Muricea_combined_aligned_to_reference_PIPELINE.Rmd)<

+Or a full population genetics R pipeline in [GrunLab](http://grunwaldlab.github.io/Population_Genetics_in_R/qc.html)

 #### Pipeline

 We received a `vcf file` where SNPsaurus converted genomic DNA into nextRAD genotyping-by-sequencing libraries (SNPsaurus, LLC).
-The nextRAD libraries were sequenced on a HiSeq 4000 on two lanes of 150bp reads.
+The **nextRAD libraries** were sequenced on a HiSeq 4000 on two lanes of 150bp reads.

 ![](https://www.rbcbioscienceusa.com/wp-content/uploads/2019/03/SNP-961x480.png)

 With this pipeline you would be able to:

+> Modified from population genetics http://grunwaldlab.github.io/Population_Genetics_in_R/qc.html

 * Using RStudio 3.4.4 and packages: